Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 \subsection{Equivalence Regained: $\Omega_J\setminus\Omega_J^r$ is zero measure and meagre}

-While strict equivalence of ERC and RRC is lost when passing from $\ell_p$ cost functions to generic sparseness measures, as demonstrated in Counter-example \ref{ex1}, we will show in this part that the difference is only a set of measure zero on the Grassmann manifold, at least for non-decreasing sparseness measures.
+While strict equivalence of ERC and RRC is lost when passing from $\ell_p$ cost functions to generic sparseness measures, as demonstrated in Counter-example \ref{ex1}, we will show in this subsection that the difference is negligible in some formal senses, at least for non-decreasing sparseness measures.
 First we take a closer look at Counter-example \ref{ex1}.
 Using the subadditivity property and the Taylor expansion of $F$ at the origin, one can explicitly write out:

 and